With a few exceptions, Italy is open to travellers! The country is fully open and travel is permitted freely. See if how you can travel to Rome now >

 Important note: the authorities that run the Colosseum have recently changed the ticketing rules and it has become increasingly difficult to find a ticket for the date you want on the official website (below).
 However you may still find tickets for the date you want via a last-minute ticket reseller system.

-Buy a discount card such as the Roma Pass, Omnia Card, or the new, downloadable Rome Tourist Pass.
+Buy a discount card such as the Roma Pass or Omnia Card.
 All of these solutions allow you to walk past the lines.
 Note however that the Roma Pass and Omnia Card now require you to book a Colosseum visit time-slot too for €2.
 This must be done on the “standard ticket” page of the official website.
 If you can find an available time-slot, go through the motions of buying a full-price ticket, and in the options you will find the page that allows you to pay €2 just for an entrance time.

 How Colosseum tickets work